What is a plant based diet? The plant based lifestyle in essence means eating foods that are not derived from animals, fish, or animal by-products.

 Eating a plant based diet (when done correctly with attention to your macronutrients and a good exercise plan) is actually the ultimate healthy lifestyle that can take you to a place of vibrant health, vitality, and healing in a relatively short space of time.

 What are plant based foods?

-Firstly, if you take into consideration the fact that plant foods include not just vegetables, but also fruits, nuts, seeds, quinoa, barley, spelt, amaranth, rices, lentils, pulses, beans, healthy fats, soy, tempeh, seitan and nut milks (you will become familiar with all of these as you go), then you can start to see a bigger picture emerging, and also a lot more ingredients to work with than you may have originally thought.
+Firstly, you take into consideration the fact that plant foods include not just vegetables.
+They’re also fruits, nuts, seeds, quinoa, barley, spelt, amaranth, rices, lentils, pulses, beans, healthy fats, soy, tempeh, seitan and nut milks.
+This gives you lot more ingredients to work with than you may have originally thought.

-This past year has seen the sharpest EVER rise of veganism and plant based eating, which I believe could be down to a number of reasons.
+This past year has seen the sharpest EVER rise of veganism and plant based eating, which is probably down to a number of reasons.

-- Secondly, we are also becoming much more aware of the impact food has on our health, and we all want to feel and look our best.
+- Secondly, we are also becoming much more aware of the impact food has on our health.
+We all want to feel and look our best.

-- Thirdly, many people are either lactose intolerant or may get other issues arising from too much dairy and are therefore are looking for substitutes to their normal products.
+- Thirdly, many people are now either lactose intolerant or may get other issues arising from too much dairy.
+These people are therefore looking for substitutes to their normal products.

 Plant Based Diet Health Benefits

-I say ‘when done correctly’ because this is a major key point, and will make all the difference between getting you to that place of health and vitality that I know you want to be at, instead of just eeking by.
+We say ‘when done correctly’ because this is a major key point that will make all the difference between getting you to that place of health and vitality that you want to be at.

 - You will find it easier to get physically fit